grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 ## Open questions

-- Should we do a similar solution for the init pluigin container?
+- ~~Should we do a similar solution for the init pluigin container like the proposal is for the grafana container?~~
+  - There are very few people that have asked us for changes in the initContainer in general.
+It's probably not needed.
 - Banzai clouds operator-tools don't support openshift routes.
 Don't know how keen they would be to change this upstream.
 We probably want to keep this config in a repo that we own to make it easier to change if we need to.
 - What securityContext settings can we use in openshift without any issues?
-- If we think that the proposal is the best way forward how do we make sure that the developers only configure the grafana container in one location?
-Do we need to make sure of this?
-Can we manage this through some intresting merge logic?

 ## Related issues